 • Keep Methylphenidate Hydrochloride Chewable Tablets and all medicines out of the reach of children.

 General information about Methylphenidate Hydrochloride Chewable Tablets

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Methylphenidate Hydrochloride Chewable Tablets for a condition for which it was not prescribed.
 Do not give Methylphenidate Hydrochloride Chewable Tablets to other people, even if they have the same condition.
 It may harm them and it is against the law.

 This Medication Guide summarizes the most important information about Methylphenidate Hydrochloride Chewable Tablets.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about Methylphenidate Hydrochloride Chewable Tablets that was written for healthcare professionals.
 For more information, please contact Rising Pharmaceuticals, Inc. at 1-866-562-4597.

 What are the ingredients in Methylphenidate Hydrochloride Chewable Tablets?

-Inactive Ingredients: aspartame, maltose, microcrystalline cellulose, grape flavor, pregelatinized starch, phosphoric acid, and stearic acid.
+Inactive Ingredients: microcrystalline cellulose, grape flavor, guar gum, maltose, stearic acid, and sucralose.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.